silentgameplays/Manhunt-fix-Windows-10/Follow these steps.md

 2.Go to Control Panel>Programs>Programs and Features>Turn Windows Features on or off>Legacy Components>Enable Direct Play

 3.Fixing the gate bug and crashes:

-- Download all the files using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt
+-Download all the files using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt

 -Run the Manhunt Fix.bat file